41x3n/41x3n/README.md

 <br/>

-- 🍉 I’m currently making meetings better at [Dive](https://www.letsdive.io/) while creating AI-Companion for **Hicky**
+🍉 I’m currently making meetings better at [Dive](https://www.letsdive.io/) while creating AI-Companion for **Hicky**

-- 🌱 I’m also learning Cryptography and GO (Both the language & the game)

-- ❓ Ask me about anything random

-- 💤 On weekends, I try to build small projects using Golang - [Oni-Commit](https://github.com/41x3n/oni-commit), [Emoji-Splitter](https://github.com/41x3n/emoji-splitter).
-- 🥷🏼 Currently, building **Trazy** - Pixel tracker for your Github!
+🌌 Code Conjurer: Crafting solutions with a touch of magic, I bring random jokes and facts—from Anime to War—to every adventure.

+🎮 Digital Voyager: When not in the code realm, catch me playing games or roaming the country.
+Adventure awaits both in the virtual and real world! 🌍 🚀

 <br/>